Srichandan-09/project-management/README.md

  </p>

 <p align="left">
   Project management app is a web application that helps you keep track of your projects and tasks.
-With this app, you can create projects, delete projects, add tasks to your projects, edit and delete the tasks.</p>
+With this app, one can create projects, delete projects, add tasks to projects, edit and delete the tasks.</p>

 ## Features